Get a Demo

 How Proem Supports the Collaborative Care Model

-Healthcare practitioners can use Proem's behavioral health solutions to electronically screen, interview, monitor and assess results for 24 of the most common pediatric conditions and 17 of the most diagnosed adult DSM-5 mental health disorders.
-When incorporated into the collaborative care model, providers, managers, psychiatrists, therapists and other healthcare and non-healthcare professionals can work more effectively together and help provide better personalized assessments and treatments to patients over time.
+Healthcare practitioners can use Proem's behavioral health solutions to electronically screen, interview, and assess and measure results for the most commonly diagnosed adult and pediatric DSM-5 mental disorders.
+When incorporated into the collaborative care model, providers, managers, psychiatrists, therapists and other health care and non-health care professionals can work more effectively together and help provide better personalized assessments and treatments to patients over time.
 This effectively reduces the treatment costs associated with mental health illnesses and supports efforts around implementing more appropriate payment structures.
 Visit proemhealth.com for more information.

 Share this Post